0.5.0

 Regex

-library has mainly just been improved, such as changing the whole regex backend from std::regex
+The regex library has mainly just been improved, such as changing the whole regex backend from std::regex from C++ to PCRE2.

 - Switched backend.